Are Small Business Loan Approvals Based on Personal Credit?

 Let’s say your credit mix, payment history, new credit, and length of credit history are all good.
 The only problem is you only have one credit card with a limit of $5000.
 Due to this, you use 60 to 80 percent of your limit each month.

-Because you’re using almost all of your credit each month, your score will suffer.
-To fix this, you could either request to increase your limit or look for an additional credit card.
+Because you’re using almost all of your credit each month, your credit score will inevitably suffer.
+To fix this, you could either request to increase your credit limit or apply for an additional business credit card.

-If you get a new credit card, you’ll have more credit, but your score may go down because you added new credit.
-As time goes by though, that new credit will age, your amounts owed will decrease, and your score will likely go up.
+If you get a new credit card, you’ll have access to more credit, but your score may decrease because you added new credit.
+However, as time goes by, that new credit will age, your amounts owed will decrease, and due to this your credit score will likely increase.

 All this to say, it’s important to look at your credit improvement efforts in the long-term.
 The more time you give yourself, the more options you have to improve your score.